-In The Robots Are Coming Andrés Oppenheimer writes that no one is safe including a chapter titled “They’re Coming for Lawyers!”
+In The Robots Are Coming Andrés Oppenheimer writes that no one is safe, including a chapter titled “They’re Coming for Lawyers!”
 So what are the implications of AI and the study of Law?

-Well AI is here; we write with Grammarly or Hemmingway; Google answers all our questions and legal firms use chatbots such as ‘Billy Bot’ claiming to do the work of a barristers’ clerk.
-(1) In trying to find a definition of artificial intelligence I found it helpful to realise that as a concept it is interdisciplinary; made up of cognitive psychology, philosophy, computer science, math, linguistics as well as the notion of ‘intelligence’.
-Some could argue that the definition of intelligence that surrounds AI is only based on content or knowledge rather than what makes up the rich complexity of human intelligence; which includes our physicality and emotional reality and is far more than just content.
+Before going any further here I tried to work out a definition of artificial intelligence and I think I found it helpful to realise that AI is interdisciplinary; made up of cognitive psychology, philosophy, computer science, math, linguistics as well as that notion of ‘intelligence’.
+Some could argue that the definition of intelligence that surrounds AI is only based on content or knowledge rather than what makes up the complexity of human intelligence; which includes our physicality and emotional reality.

 ‘There are very few examples in human history of industries where people themselves become products and those are scary industries – slavery and the sex trade.
 And now, we have social media’ (Campaign 2018)

 In the business world, different approaches are developing.
 For example, the Swedish fashion company H&M argues for the importance of responsibility in using AI:

 “AI is a powerful tool and allows for many new possibilities.
 But that we can do something doesn’t mean that we should do it.”Linda Leopold, Head of AI Policy (3)